-Nick Ahlen is based in Pensacola, Florida, where he instructs the future of Naval Aviation in primary, instrument, aerobatics, and formation flight in the T-6B Texan II turboprop trainer.
+Nick Ahlen is based in Atlanta, Georgia, where he is active in a local flying club and an active independent flight instructor.
 Nick is an FAA Airline Transport Pilot, Flight Instructor (CFI, CFII, MEI) in multiple categories including helicopters; holds a degree in Aerospace Engineering from the United States Naval Academy; and is a National Association of Flight Instructors Master Instructor.

 Nick has been a professional aviation educator for over a decade, with over 2,300 hours of instruction given.
-Nick remains active in general aviation through AOPA, the Experimental Aircraft Association, the National Association of Flight Instructors, the Civil Air Patrol, the Commemorative Air Force, and the International Aerobatics Club.
+Nick remains active in general aviation through AOPA, the Experimental Aircraft Association, the National Association of Flight Instructors, the Commemorative Air Force, and the International Aerobatics Club.

 Ray Beverly is a pilot who loves to fly and teach.
 Twenty years as a U.S. Air Force pilot flying the T-38 and B-52, owning two different flying schools, flying the Citation X for NetJets, and owning his own Decathlon and now an RV8 have made for a fun and exciting flying career.
 Ray’s bachelor’s and master’s degrees in education have gone hand in hand with his flying career.
 With his ATP and Gold Seal Flight instructor’s certificates, he has more than 22,000 total flying hours with more than 10,000 hours of dual instruction given.
 He and his wife of 47 years, Sharon, live in Eugene, Oregon.

 Mark Boguski was once a rusty pilot, however after a 22-year absence from the sky he got current again in 2002 with help from AOPA.
-Since then he’s earned his Instrument rating, Commercial Pilot certificate, Flight Instructor certificate and his Advanced Ground Instructor certificate.
+Since then he’s earned his Instrument rating, Commercial Pilot certificate, Flight Instructor and Instrument Instructor certificates, and Advanced Ground and Instrument Instructor certificates.

-Mark is in a partnership owning a 1977 Piper Archer, a member of AOPA, EAA, Civil Air Patrol, the National Association of Flight Instructors (NAFI) and the Society of Aviation and Flight Educators (SAFE).
-Outside of aviation, Mark has a passion for climbing mountains and long distance backpacking – “anything to get to altitude”!
+Mark is a partner in a 1977 Piper Archer, a member of AOPA, EAA, Civil Air Patrol, the National Association of Flight Instructors (NAFI), the Society of Aviation and Flight Educators (SAFE) and a FAAST team representative.
+He is also an active volunteer pilot with Young Eagles and Angel Flight.
+Outside of aviation, Mark has an obsession for climbing mountains and long-distance backpacking.

-William Dubois is a widely published aviation writer and frequent contributor to AOPA’s Flight Training magazine, General Aviation News, and FAA Safety Briefing.
-He is also the author of the long-running PlaneTales blog.
-Dubois, who started flying at age 17, has a degree in aviation technology, holds a Commercial Pilot certificate with Instrument rating, an NAA Sporting License, and a Ground Instructor certificate with Advanced and Instrument ratings.
-He’s flown 22 types of aircraft, from light sport to light twins.
-Dubois is a national champion air racer, taking home the silver season trophy for production airplanes from the Sport Air Racing League in 2006, and he’s the holder of a world speed record from the Fédération Aéronautique Internationale.
+William E. Dubois is a widely published aviation writer and columnist.
+He is a frequent contributor to AOPA’s Flight Training magazine, General Aviation News, and FAA Safety Briefing.
+Dubois, who started flying at age 17, has a degree in aviation technology, holds a Commercial Pilot certificate with Instrument rating, an NAA Sporting License.
+He is a rare “double” Master Ground Instructor, accredited by both NAFI and MICEP.
+Dubois was recognized as a Distinguished Flight Instructor in the 2021-22 AOPA Flight Training Experience Awards.
+He is a FAASTeam Rep and the Airport Support Network Volunteer for KSXU.
+Dubois has been an AOPA member since 1983.
+He is a national champion air racer, taking home the silver season trophies for production airplanes from the Sport Air Racing League in 2006 and 2007, and he’s the holder of a world speed record from the Fédération Aéronautique Internationale.

 Dubois has been involved in adult education most of his life, and believes that humor and analogy are key teaching techniques, along with a relaxed and inclusive style that makes learning fun.
 He’s especially excited to be working with the Rusty Pilots Program because he himself was a rusty pilot, and he understands the challenges and rewards of returning to the cockpit.

 Meg Godlewski was born into an aviation family.
-Her father was an engineer at Lockheed and her mother spent time at a P-38 base during World War II where she took flying lessons in an Aeronca Champ.
+Her father was an engineer at Lockheed and her mother spent time at a P-38 base during World War II where she also took flying lessons in an Aeronca Champ.
 Meg is also a journalist and spent the better part of 10 years working any media job she could find to pay for flying lessons.
-Meg currently writes the Ask the Instructor column for Aviation for Women Magazine.
-Meg is a FAA Commercial Pilot and Multi-Engine Instrument Flight Instructor (CFI, CFII, MEI), FAA Advanced and Instrument Ground Instructor (AGI, IGI) and a six time Master Flight Instructor in addition to being a Gold Seal instructor.
+Meg spent 15 years as the staff reporter for General Aviation News and currently writes the ground school videos for MzeroA.com and the Ask the Instructor column for Aviation for Women Magazine.
+Meg holds the Advanced and Instrument Ground Instructor (AGI, IGI) certificates as well as the CFI, CFII and MEI certificates with the FAA Gold Seal.
+Meg is an eight-time Master Flight Instructor and has logged in excess of 5,000 hours dual given.

 Philip Mandel had no idea flying could be affordable for someone with an average income, or possible for someone with an IQ under 200 – until he met a pilot, just a “regular guy” with an average job, who flew for fun and owned a beautiful Mooney.
 The very next day, Phil drove to his local flight school and signed up for lessons.
 The bug bit so deeply that sometimes he went for two or even three flight lessons per day!
 That was back in 1981.
 He earned his Private Pilot certificate, followed by an Instrument rating, Commercial Pilot certificate, CFI, CFI-I, and MEI certificates.
-Through the years he has owned nine different airplanes.
+Through the years he has owned several airplanes and is now the proud owner of his tenth flying machine, a Thorp T-18 (Experimental).
 Now a “recovering engineer,” Phil is an independent flight instructor based in the Portland, Oregon area.

 John ‘Bart’ McGonagill graduated from the University of Arizona and immediately entered the United States Air Force and undergraduate pilot training.
 Twenty years and four-corners of the world later, he concluded his USAF career as a combat rescue pilot and continued his passion for general aviation.
-An active CFI throughout his military life, in his post-USAF career, he worked as an airport manager, helped author aviation legislation, and of course, kept flight instructing.
-An aviation enthusiast, he built and flies an RV-10, and is an airpark community dweller in Granbury, Texas.
-John is currently exercising his post 9-11 GI Bill, attending graduate school at Texas Tech University.
-He is married to his wife of 32 years, Teresa, also using her post 9-11 GI bill at the Texas Tech School of Law.
-They have a daughter, Naomi, a 2014 graduate of West Point serving in the United States Army.
+An active CFI throughout his military life and his post-USAF career.
+He has worked as an airport manager, authored aviation legislation, and kept on doing what he loves to do most, flight instructing.
+An aviation enthusiast his whole life, he built and flies an RV-10, is building an RV-14, and is an airpark community dweller (0TX1) in Granbury, Texas.

-John is a very personable instructor pilot with exemplary experience in search and rescue operations.
+A very personable instructor pilot with exemplary experience in worldwide search and rescue operations.
 He has been a guest lecturer for professional and community organizations throughout his career.
-He served as a USAF formal school academic instructor, simulator instructor, courseware designer, and flight-line instructor.
-Additionally, he served in flight test operations, airfield management, training management, and scheduling.
-John has been involved in general aviation for over 35 years and holds ratings of commercial (fixed and rotary), instrument, and instructor.
+He served as a USAF formal school academic instructor, simulator instructor, courseware designer, and flight examiner.
+Additionally, he served in flight test, airfield management, training management, and aircrew scheduling.
+John has been involved in general aviation for over 35 years and teaches in both fixed and rotary wing aircraft.

-Obtaining her private pilot certificate while in High School, Yasmina is an active pilot and flight instructor (CFI and CFII), rated in single and multi-engine airplanes, seaplanes, and helicopters.
-Yasmina also holds a B.S. in Professional Aeronautics from Embry-Riddle Aeronautical University (ERAU) and an M.S. in Transportation Planning and Management from Texas Southern University (TSU).
+Obtaining her private pilot certificate while in High School, Ms. Platt is an active pilot and flight instructor, rated in single and multi-engine airplanes, seaplanes, and helicopters.
+Yasmina also holds a B.S. in Professional Aeronautics from Embry-Riddle Aeronautical University (ERAU) and a M.S. in Transportation Planning and Management from Texas Southern University (TSU).

-She lives in Houston, Texas with her husband Jared, a cargo pilot and GA supporter.
+She is based in Houston, Texas with her husband Jared, an airline pilot and GA supporter.

 Dale Robinson is a Certified Flight Instructor, aviation trainer and speaker who is deeply committed to giving back to the community by mentoring future pilots.
 He has taught at flight schools in Delaware including Boeing Aero Club and Delaware Aviation—and at New Garden Airport in Pennsylvania and flown as a commercial pilot.